 School Bus Tours

 Educators- Don’t miss an opportunity for your students to experience one of New Mexico’s most fascinating natural resources.
-The Friends of the Bosque del Apache National Wildlife Refuge is pleased to offer bus scholarships to defray some of the travel costs to visit the Refuge.
-Schools that arrange a tour with Refuge staff or volunteers are automatically eligible to receive a scholarship by just filling out the Bus Scholarship Application (pdf file).
+The Friends of the Bosque del Apache National Wildlife Refuge is pleased to offer bus scholarships to defray some of the travel costs to visit the refuge.
+Schools may be eligible to receive a scholarship by filling out the Bus Scholarship Application (pdf file).

 - Each touring school can receive up to $250 in reimbursement for travel costs.

-- November 1 – February 15 is the most popular time to visit the Refuge because of the tens of thousands of Sandhill Cranes, Snow Geese, and ducks.
-Volunteer tour guides are available 7 days a week during this period.
+- November 15 – February 15 is the most popular time to visit the refuge because of the tens of thousands of sandhill cranes, snow geese, and ducks.
+Students need to come prepared for cold weather during this time of year.

-- Presentations and tours can focus on whatever the season has to offer.
-Spring, summer and fall can also be great times at the Bosque and can showcase subjects such as ecosystems, the food web, birds, flowers, and aquatics.
+- Spring, summer and fall can also be great times at Bosque del Apache Refuge and can showcase subjects such as ecosystems, the food web, birds, flowers, and aquatics.